rajprateek25/digital-design-and-fabrication/lab-2-adruino-uno/README.md

 ### Sub-circuit 2: Connecting the LCD screen

 For our second sub-circuit, we needed to integrate visual UI by connecting a LCD screen.
-We were provided a standard $2 \times 16$ character LCD display.
-However, instead of wiring it up using parallel layout that exhausts 10 to 12 digital pins, we used **$I2C$ protocol**.
+We were provided a standard `2x16` character LCD display.
+However, instead of wiring it up using parallel layout that exhausts 10 to 12 digital pins, we used **I2C protocol**.

 ---